Louis-Kahn/ComfyUI-Live-Search/README.md

 **ComfyUI Live Search Agent** is a powerful custom node that bridges the gap between ComfyUI and the real-time internet.

-It combines the robustness of **DuckDuckGo/Google Search** with the intelligence of **LLMs (DeepSeek, OpenAI, etc.)** to fetch, read, and summarize information for your workflows.
+It combines the robustness of **DuckDuckGo Search** with the intelligence of **LLMs (DeepSeek, OpenAI, etc.)** to fetch, read, and summarize information for your workflows.
 Whether you need current weather data, news summaries, or specific facts to prompt your image generation, this node handles it all.

-This project is inspired by the search capabilities of `comfyui_LLM_Polymath` and the user-friendly design of `ComfyUI-TutuBanana`.

 ## 🏗️ New Modular Architecture